kops-dev/helm/README.md

 - The `helm` module helps you to create Deployment, Services, HPA, ServiceMonitor, Alerts, etc.

 This helm chart can be used by kubectl command to manually deploy an application to a cluster.
-Continuous deployment systems like harness can use this helm chart to deploy any service to EKS cluster.
+Continuous deployment systems like harness can use this helm chart to deploy any service to EKS/AKS/GKE cluster.

 ##### Install/ Upgrade using the below command